peteroupc/CBOR/docs/PeterO.Cbor.CBOREncodeOptions.md

     public bool Ctap2Canonical { get; }

-Gets a value indicating whether CBOR objects are written out using the CTAP2 canonical CBOR encoding form, which is useful for implementing Web Authentication.
-In this form, CBOR tags are not used, map keys are written out in a canonical order, and floating-point numbers are written out in their 64-bit encoding form regardless of whether their value can be encoded without loss in a smaller form.
+Gets a value indicating whether CBOR objects:

+ * When encoding, are written out using the CTAP2 canonical CBOR encoding form, which is useful for implementing Web Authentication.

+ * When decoding, are checked for compliance with the CTAP2 canonical encoding form.

+In this form, CBOR tags are not used, map keys are written out in a canonical order, a maximum depth of four levels of arrays and/or maps is allowed, and floating-point numbers are written out in their 64-bit encoding form regardless of whether their value can be encoded without loss in a smaller form.
+This implementation allows CBOR objects whose canonical form exceeds 1024 bytes, the default maximum size for CBOR objects in that form according to the FIDO Client-to-Authenticator Protocol 2 specification.

 <b>Returns:</b>